lamps-lab/ccair-ai-reproducibility/README.md

 ## Dependencies ##
 All the required dependencies included in the `requirements.txt` file.
 To prevent dependency conflicts, <b>refrain from manually installing TensorFlow and Keras</b>.
 When installing keras-nlp via requirements.txt, it will automatically download and install the appropriate TensorFlow and Keras versions.
-Artifact is tested on below python library versions.
+Codebase is tested on below python library versions.

 * tensorflow==2.16.1
 * keras==3.1.1